Tassos Marinos Tassos Marinos Joomla Extensions

 How to assign Calculcation Values

-To assign calculation values on these fields, select the field and click to open its field settings on the left screen.
-Scroll down to the Choices section and toggle the Use Calculation Values option to ON.
+Select the field to assign calculation values on these fields and click to open its field settings on the left screen.
+Scroll to the Choices section and toggle the Use Calculation Values option to ON.

 Convert Forms Field Calculation Values

-Once the Use Calculation Values option is turnt ON, a 3rd input is shown where you can type in the respective calculation value for each option.
+Once the Use Calculation Values option is turned ON, a third input box appears where you can type in the respective calculation value for each option.

 Using the screenshot above as a template, if the user selected both “First Choice” and “Second Choice” on the front end, the saved form data would read “first_choice” and “second_choice” respectively.
 The Calculation Value for the field would be 30 (10 + 20, the sum of the two choice's calculation values).